 From surveying for rare amphibians, to keeping an eye out for tree vipers, each day offers an opportunity to experience conservation in action.

 DO I NEED EXPERIENCE?

-Our Amphibian Conservation Expedition is open to anyone with an interest in the natural world and who wants to make a positive contribution to conservation.
+Our Amphibian Conservation Expeditions are open to anyone with an interest in the natural world, who wants to make a positive contribution to conservation.

 The area is highly biodiverse with over 50 species of amphibians and reptiles.
 100’s of birds from eagles and hawks, to hummingbirds and trogons – even the quetzal has been heard here!